 "One of the most important mineral trends of northwestern British Columbia extends from near the town of Stewart north to the Treaty Glacier" - Nelson / Kyba, British Columbia Geological Survery, Ministry of energy and Mines 2014

-The principal Dunwell workings are about 2km east of the highway and are accessible by four wheel drive vehicles with travel to the remaining portions of the property by foot.
 The majority of production occurred between 1926 and 1937, 45,657 tonnes were produced averaging 6.63 grams per tonne gold, 223.91 grams per tonne silver, 1.83 per cent lead, 4.01 per cent zinc and 0.056 per cent copper (gold equivalent of over 13 g/t or approximately$500/t rock).
 Potential exists to develop more reserves, along strike to the present workings and at depth below the No. 4 level.
 Drilling in 2010 has indicated a zone at least 300 metres long and 200 metres along dip with a true thickness of 6-7 metres.
 Similar to the ore mined, the gold grade of this new extension is probably 5-6 grams/tonne with appreciable silver, zinc, copper and lead.

 The deposit consists of a series of quartz and quartz breccia veins hosted in thin bedded argillite, siltstone and greywacke of the Middle Jurassic Salmon River Formation (Hazelton Group).
 Andesitic tuffs of the underlying Lower Jurassic Unuk River Formation (Hazelton Group) outcrop to the east of the veins.